 The XML and 3DL have open workspaces with ports for you to power your laptop and connect it to Emerson's network via Ethernet.
 For connection instructions, see the I.T.
 Help Desk's page on Connecting to the Wired Network.

 You can also use Emerson's wireless network in any of our lab spaces.
 Please visit the I.T.
 Help Desk's page on Connecting to the Wireless for connection instructions.

 Once you are connected to the network, you can print to any lab printer from your laptop.
 See the guide to Printing from Your Personal Computer for details.

 Our computer labs are shared spaces.
 As such, certain rules need to be followed to keep a clean, functional, and consistent work environment for you and your colleagues at Emerson.
 To use our computer labs, we ask that you abide by the following:

 - As a member of the Emerson community, you are expected to abide by the college’s Electronic Information Policy and Copyright Policy.

 - Please do not jostle or move equipment in the labs or at the kiosks, as doing so may trigger the alarm system.
 In the event of an alarm, notify the lab assistant immediately.

-During all lab operation hours, there is a lab assistant on duty to help with computer-related issues such as “frozen” machines, stuck discs, printing troubles, or attaching and removing external drives.
+During all lab operation hours, there is a lab assistant on duty to help with computer-related issues such as “frozen” machines, printing troubles, or attaching and removing external drives.
 If you have questions or need assistance while in the computer labs, do not hesitate to contact the lab assistant.
 The lab assistant is usually stationed nearby, or can be contacted by dialing ext.
 8080 on the lab support phone.